 Importantly, CyberGhost’s kill switch is excellent, and never revealed our true IP address no matter how we tried to trick it.
 However, we did find one issue with the kill switch – if we failed to connect to a server in the first place, CyberGhost would say that the kill switch had been enabled when in truth it hadn’t.
 This is quite misleading, but in practice it’s pretty unlikely to happen.

-Overall, the desktop clients are powerful, and deliver some genuinely useful unique features not often found anywhere else.
+Overall, though, there’s really very little to complain about.
+CyberGhost’s desktop clients are powerful, and deliver some genuinely useful unique features not often found anywhere else.

 How good are CyberGhost's mobile apps?

-Both the iOS and Android apps offer OpenVPN and beta WireGuard support, which is a very promising development for future.
+Both the iOS and Android apps now offer OpenVPN and WireGuard support, which is a very promising development.

 However, the Android app does all this and plenty more, rivalling the desktop apps in power.
 You can specify if you want it to use a random port when connecting, which is useful for getting around VPN-blocking tech – found in Netflix and other streaming services.

-You’ll also get split tunneling, which is super useful if you just want to make sure one app is protected while all your others use your regular connection, plus ad and tracker blockers, and data compression – arguably more useful when using mobile data than on your desktop on Wi-Fi.
+You’ll also get split tunneling, which is unusual and super useful if you just want to make sure one app is protected while all your others use your regular connection, plus ad and tracker blockers.

 So, while the iOS app is pretty bare-bones, CyberGhost’s mobile VPN apps are pretty useful, and WireGuard support plus the powerful Android option will be a big selling point.